 The beauty devices segment is increasingly being proliferated by technological innovations.
 Of these, augmented reality (AR) and artificial intelligence (AI) are two aspects that brands and competitors have invested their time on.
 Major examples in this area include L'Oreal, whose subsidiary Lancome has come up with Le Teint Particulier, which assists women in finding the perfect foundation shade for their face using AI.
 Other technological developments include Sephora's Virtual Artist, which allows users to try various shades of eyeshadow and lipstick through kiosks or their smartphones.

-Beauty devices market can be segmented on the basis of product and usage areas.
+The beauty devices market can be segmented on the basis of product and usage areas.
 Products can be further categorized as rejuvenation devices, acne devices, light/LED therapy & photo rejuvenation devices, skin derma rollers, hair growth devices, cellulite reduction devices, oxygen & steamer devices, and hair removal devices.
-Usage area can be segregated into spa, at-home, and salon.
+Usage areas can be segregated into spa, at-home, and salon.

 NEED A CUSTOM REPORT?

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.
 Contact us now

 ISO 9001:2015 & 27001:2022 Certified